wpmudev/qa/readme.txt

 = 1.0.9 =
 * Possible fix for missing domain name in e-mail notification
+* Fixed: Q&A user can access Questions tab from WP dashboard

 = 1.0.8 =
 * Fixed: QA Answers not shown to visitors even though they are given the capability